SlowDash integrates Python scripts written by users, with features including:

 , as instructed in the

-Installation section, this path will be included in the environmental
+Installation section, this path will be included in the environment

 variable PYTHONPATH